exasol/public-knowledgebase/Connect-with-Exasol/connecting-spotfire-server-with-exasol-via-jdbc.md

 ## *Step 1*

-Copy the exajdbc.jar to to the Spotfire library directory, see the following link where this directory is located: <https://community.tibco.com/wiki/tibco-spotfirer-jdbc-data-access-connectivity-details#toc-2>
+Copy the exajdbc.jar to to the Spotfire library directory, see the following link where this directory is located: [Spotfire® JDBC Data Access Connectivity Details](https://community.spotfire.com/articles/spotfire/spotfire-jdbc-data-access-connectivity-details/).

 ## *Step 2*